LuchunPen/TweenAnimator/README.md

 ![Image alt](https://github.com/LuchunPen/TweenAnimator/blob/master/Pic2.gif)

-Support parrallel and sequence animations in any combinations.
+Supports parrallel and sequence animations in any combinations.
+All of the animations are inherited from AnimationBase class.

 ![Image alt](https://github.com/LuchunPen/TweenAnimator/blob/master/Pic1.png)